 Chicken rice in clay pot is unique, not just because it is cooked in special crockery, but is the flavor and aroma that make it so enticing and delectable.

-Clay pot might be considered as an exotic cooking crockery for non-Asian, but it is the traditional kitchenware for people who lives in Southern China, Hong Kong, Singapore, and Malaysia.
+Clay pot might be considered as exotic cooking crockery for non-Asian, but it is the traditional kitchenware for people who live in Southern China, Hong Kong, Singapore, and Malaysia.

 If you are always squeamish about street foods, chicken rice in clay pot will catch your attention.
 Watch the video demonstration to understand the entire cooking process and print out the recipe below.
 Cook a pot of rice and have a feast at your comfy home.

 You may wonder what is the importance of using a clay pot to cook.
 Can’t I just cook it in an electric rice cooker?

 Yes, certainly.
 However, the rice will lack the signature aroma if cooked with a clay pot, mainly as the result of the nicely crispy rice formed at the bottom.
 One mouthful of this rice will melt your heart with the unmistakable clay pot aroma.

 Chicken rice in clay pot is known as 煲仔饭 or 瓦煲鸡饭 in Chinese.
 There are many version of this dish, which is quite natural as rice dishes are part of the rich heritage of food culture.
 However, I especially like the delicate balance of taste derived from the Chinese sausage and bone-in chicken enhanced by the salted fish, which is popular among the Malaysian Chinese.

 Chicken rice in clay pot is the ultimate comfort food that brings in queues at coffee shops and eateries in Malaysia.
 It is a quick, one-pot meal which is so common that some stores are just surviving on selling it alone.